 Fall is definitely in the air in Colorado.
 Days are still warm but not as warm; the overhead fan is turned off and both the pup and I like to snuggle under a light blanket.
 Nights are cooling off enough and days pleasant enough that my air conditioner won’t turn on again until next season.

 Early morning coffee on the porch means a jacket might be required and I can see two trees in the backyard are already starting to turn color.
 So, this Fall cocktail is in order.
-Adding gin to the mix really makes it a great transitional cocktail; not quite as heavy as it would be with bourbon and with a freshness from the herbal bouquet.
+This makes another great transitional cocktail; not quite as heavy as it would be with bourbon and with a freshness from the herbal bouquet.